THE JUNGLE BOOK (Theatrical Release USA 2016)

 SUPERMAN RETURNS (Theatrical Release USA 2006)

-a much better film than the previous four models—contains special effects comparable to The Avengers.
-It relies on a better script, the talents of Kevin Spacey as Lex Luthor, and introduces Brandon Routh as Clark Kent/Superman.
+about the same as movies 1, 2, and 4 in this series.
+It uses special effects comparable to The Avengers.
+It relies on an okay script, the talents of Kevin Spacey as Lex Luthor, and introduces Brandon Routh as Clark Kent/Superman.
+This film needs a better script and portrayal.

 Film Poster Courtesy of Wikipedia